 The most effective way to learn the Alexander Technique is by having a course of individual lessons.
-In the lesson you work one to one with your teacher for 40 to 45 minutes on simple activities such as sitting, rising from a chair, standing, reaching, lifting, bending, walking and lying down (things you do all day every day).
+In the lesson you work one to one with your teacher for 45 minutes on simple activities such as sitting, rising from a chair, standing, reaching, lifting, bending, walking and lying down (things you do all day every day).
 With the help of your teacher's gentle, informing touch and simple verbal instruction, you learn to recognise and undo unhelpful patterns of tension in your movement and balance to restore tone, alignment and balance to your body.
 Improvement relies in part on your active participation in this process.
 As you continue to have lessons you may want to explore how the technique can enhance your performance in specialised activities such as running, playing a musical instrument, singing, speaking, gripping an object or typing.
 You can discuss the activities you want to explore with your teacher.

 What to wear for a lesson